-- A Today's marshmallows are produced using ingredients like corn syrup, corn starch, and gelatin. - B The name "s'more" probably came about from the idea that the dessert was so tasty anyone who tried it would ask for "some more." - © Graham crackers were originally created in the late 1800s using coarse whole wheat flour. - D In 1875, Swiss candlemaker Daniel Peter developed a way to mix milk, sugar, and chocolate to create what is now called "milk chocolate."
+- The name "s'more" probably came about from the idea that the dessert was so delicious anyone who tried it would ask for "some more." - [®] Graham crackers were originally created in the late 1800s using coarse whole wheat flour. - © In 1875, Swiss candlemaker Daniel Peter developed a way to mix milk, sugar, and chocolate to create what is now called "milk chocolate." - D Today's marshmallows are produced using ingredients like corn syrup, corn starch, and gelatin.

+Question 5

-In the second-to-last paragraph, the author presents information about s'more snacks and microwave cooking in order to
+In the second-to-last paragraph, the author presents information regarding s'more-inspired snacks and

+microwave cooking processes in order to

+Advertise the variety of s'more-inspired foods at grocery markets and compare oven-baked s'mores with

+microwaved s'mores

-- (A) Describe the products available for s'more lovers at grocery stores, as well as the disadvantages of campfire cooking - B Advertise the variety of s'more-inspired foods at grocery stores and compare oven-baked s'mores with microwaved s'mores - © Demonstrate the popularity of s'mores and provide readers with alternatives to traditional s'more making - D Persuade readers to buy more breakfast snacks and candy bars, and to use safer cooking methods than campfires
+B Describe the inspiring products available for s'more lovers at grocery stores, as well as the disadvantages of campfire cooking

+© Demonstrate the popularity of s'mores among consumers and provide readers with alternatives to traditional

+s'more making

+© Convince readers to purchase more breakfast snacks and candy bars, and to use safer cooking methods than campfires

+Question 6

+Which two words are the closest antonyms ?

+Only some of these words are used in the Article.

-- (A) Indulge and devour
+Indulge and partake

-- B Craft and construct
+B Luxury and treat

-- © Luxury and treat
+© Devour and consume

-- (D) Cheap and expensive
+D Slew and absence

+Question 7

-Which passage from the Article best supports the idea that chocolate was not first developed to make desserts?
+Which passage from the Article best supports the idea that chocolate was not initially developed to make

+desserts?

+No one's really sure what genius first thought of sticking marshmallows and chocolate between two graham crackers, but it might have been someone connected with the Girl Scouts.
+A 1927 Girl Scouts manual contains a reference to the delectable treat, calling it "Some More," presumably because that's what you want after eating one.

-- A s'more (pronounced "smore" or "sa-MORE") takes the three best elements of dessert-the gooey, the chocolatey, and the crispy-and puts them together to create melty goodness.
-Yes, it's messy.
-And yes, it's the best thing you'll ever taste. - B For 3,000 years, Mesoamericans made chocolate from cacao seeds, like we do.
+B A s'more (pronounced "smore" or "sa-MORE") takes the three best elements of dessert-dom-the gooey, the chocolatey, and the crispy-and puts them together to create melty bliss.

+© For 3,000 years, Mesoamericans made chocolate from cacao seeds, like we do.
 But while they may have added other ingredients to the cacao, they didn't add sweetener.
-The resulting product was dark, grainy, and somewhat bitter. - © Thankfully, marshmallows no longer have to be crafted by hand.
-And they're now prepared using cheap ingredients (corn syrup, cornstarch, and gelatin).
-So more people can indulge in marshmallow snacks. - D No one's really sure what genius first thought of sticking marshmallows and chocolate between two graham crackers.
-But it might have been someone connected with the Girl Scouts.
-A 1927 Girl Scouts manual contains a reference to the delectable treat, calling it "Some More," presumably because that's what you want after eating one.
+The resulting product was dark, grainy, and somewhat bitter.

+D As for the chocolate, many Americans say that a s'more isn't the real deal unless it's made with a Hershey's

+milk chocolate bar.

+Question 8

-Question 8 The reader can tell from the Article that
+The reader can infer from the Article that

-- A S'mores are a quick and easy dessert that even the most inexperienced cooks can make. - B More Americans prefer s'mores to other chocolate desserts, including Hershey bars. - © Daniel Peter would not have approved of the current ingredients used to make s'mores. - D Very few Girl Scouts made s'mores after their group's 1927 manual came out.
+S'mores are a relatively quick and easy dessert that even the most inexperienced cooks can make.

+More Americans prefer s'mores to other chocolate desserts, including Hershey bars.

+© Daniel Peter would not have approved of the current ingredients used to make s'mores.

+D Very few Girl Scouts made s'mores during camping trips after their group's 1927 manual came out.

 Now that you have read the article, indicate whether you agree or disagree with this statement.
-S'mores always leave you beggin' for s'more!

 Write a summary of today's Article.
-As you write your summary, do the following:
+As you write your summary, complete the following steps: